rstormsf/AlgoryCrowdsaleRomanStormAudit/audit/README.md

 ```
 require(!isPreallocated);
 ```
+* **MEDIUM IMPORTANCE** There are many instances that I found in contract that changing the state variable before checking the state.
+It's highly recommended to change state AFTER the `require/assert` check.
+Also reported in https://github.com/TokenMarketNet/ico/issues/84
+Please look over every file in [code-review](./code-review) folder

 * **LOW IMPORTANCE** Usage of `send` vs `transfer`.
 While it's perfectly fine to use `send` if it's used with `if` or `require` statement, there is already implemented